jetstream-cloud/js2docs/docs/ui/exo/exo.md

 ### How Exosphere compares with Atmosphere2

-TODO write this once Atmosphere2 is ready enough to explore and compare.
+This section will be populated once Atmosphere2 is ready enough to explore and compare.

 ## Getting Help